MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 16/02-MiniLab_Backup Files and Folders.md

 ## Backup files and folders

-1. Click **Back Up Now** to complete the initial sending over the network.
+1. Select **Back Up Now** to complete the initial sending over the network.

-2. In the wizard, confirm your settings, and then click **Back Up**.
+2. In the wizard, confirm your settings, then select **Back Up**.

 3. You may **Close** the wizard.
 It will continue to run in the background.